cdown/chrisdown.name/_posts/2018-04-17-kernel-adventures-the-curious-case-of-squashfs-stalls.md

     squashfs-$(CONFIG_SQUASHFS_DECOMP_MULTI) += decompressor_multi.o
     squashfs-$(CONFIG_SQUASHFS_DECOMP_MULTI_PERCPU) += decompressor_multi_percpu.o

-Ok, so which of these is the one enabled on the machine having the issue?
+Okay, so which of these is the one enabled on the machine having the issue?
 One useful config option which most people have enabled is `CONFIG_IKCONFIG_PROC`, which emits the config for the currently running kernel at `/proc/config.gz`.
-Using that we can now tell which of these config options we have enabled, and thus which file we actually considered during compilation:
+Using that, we can now tell which of these config options we have enabled, and thus which file we actually considered during compilation:

     $ zgrep CONFIG_SQUASHFS_DECOMP_ /proc/config.gz